vmware-archive/vsphere-storage-for-docker/docs/misc/docker-volume-auth-proposal.v1_2.md

 The Docker engine is usable from any user account with privileges to run Docker commands.
 Docker *requires root privileges* to run Docker commands, which can be enabled by adding users to the ‘docker’ group.
 Therefore there are no restrictions on Docker usage between users of Docker.

 Furthermore, the Docker volume plugin API does not pass any user information from Docker to volume drivers.
 The sources of Docker volume requests from the guest are indistinguishable from one another.
 Additionally, the Docker client may be on a separate physical machine from the Docker server, and therefore the Docker server machine may not even know which user is running Docker commands.
-This means that guest user based access control for Docker volume driver permissions is infeasible without significant changes to Docker core code, specifically Plugin API and remote access control code.
+This means that guest user based access control for vSphere Docker Volume Service permissions is infeasible without significant changes to Docker core code, specifically Plugin API and remote access control code.

 Required permissions and caveats
 ================================